FAT Brands Inc. (FAT) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Price live · AI analysis from Jun 1, 2026Analyst Coverage for FAT: FAT does not currently have published analyst price targets in our coverage universe.
+Price as of Aug 21, 2026 · Last analyzed: Jun 1, 2026Analyst Coverage for FAT: FAT does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
 In the absence of analyst consensus, our AI model evaluates FAT against Consumer Cyclical peers across nine fundamental dimensions and assigns a mixed fundamental profile based on the underlying data.

 FAT Brands Inc. operates as a multi-brand franchising company, managing a diverse portfolio of restaurant concepts in the quick service, fast casual, and casual dining segments.
 With approximately 2,300 locations worldwide, FAT Brands focuses on acquiring and scaling established brands through franchising.